AbsoluteZer0527/cse15l-lab-reports/Lab1.md

 >---
 ## ls:
 ![Image](Screenshot 2024-01-10 110219.png)
-> no argument: it displays all the files/folders inside lecture1 (since the current working directory is Lecture1).
+> no argument: it lists all the files/folders inside lecture1 (since the current working directory is Lecture1).
+Notice that "messages" is displayed with color which indicates that it is a folder.
 > ---
-> directory argument: it displays all the text document inside the directory "messages" when we make it an argument.
+> directory argument: it lists all the text documents inside the directory "messages" when we make it an argument.
+We observe that there are four separate text documents that represents different languages.
 > ---
 > File argument: Since README is the only file we want to list, it print out the argument itself because it is the only file in the given path.
 > ---

 ## cat:
 ![Image](Screenshot 2024-01-10 110604.png)
-> no argument: there is no content to print (since there is no given argument).
+> no argument: there is no content to print (since there is no given argument), therefore it result in an error and exit the program.
 > ---
 ![Image](Screenshot 2024-01-10 110722.png)
 > directory argument: it print out that lecture1 "Is a directory".
+This shows that the cat command can't print out the content inside a directory calling it through an argument, inside it will printout an message to the user
+> to redirect the argument input.
 > ---
-> File argument: it printout the content inside the README file.
+> File argument: given the path lecture1/README, it printout the content inside the README file, which is a text file that contains the imformation about how to use the program Hello.java.
 > ---